GoodforGod/testcontainers-extensions/kafka/README.md

 ## Container

-`@TestcontainersKafka` - provides container start in different modes per test class.
+`@TestcontainersKafka` - allow **automatically start container** with specified image in different modes without the need to configure it.

 Available containers modes:
 - `PER_RUN` - start container one time per *test execution*.
 (Containers should have same image to be reused between test classes)
 - `PER_CLASS` - start new container each *test class*.
 - `PER_METHOD` - start new container each *test method*.

-Simple example on how to start container per class:
+Simple example on how to start container per class, **no need to configure** container:
 ```java
 @TestcontainersKafka(mode = ContainerMode.PER_CLASS)
 class ExampleTests {